Cape Town Peninsula TourFROM I PER PERSON

 - Camera for those memorable moments

-- All places accept card payments (except street vendors )
+- Some cash -Most places accept card payments (except street vendors )

 - Departure Time: 07:30am – 08:00am